UBC-Snowbots/Snowflake/README.md

 ## Arduino Development
 - When developing the firmware/Arduino parts of the software, we've made a complete arduino workspace in `src/firmware`.
 This way you don't need to worry about downloading the libraries yourself!
 - In order to use this, go to your Arduino IDE's Preferences dialog box and use `/your/path/to/IGVC-2017/src/firmware` as your sketchbook directory.
 Open arduino sketches in the workspace and they will work!

+## General Debugging Suggestions
+- If something is happening that does not seem to correspond to your code, (ex. if your node is subscribing to the totally wrong topic) try deleting the `build` and `devel` folders (if present) to remove any "cached" information